 Flea Allergy Dermatitis

-Kill the fleas by using one of the many safe topical or ingestible flea killers that your veterinarian recommends.
-Treat the premises with a hormonal treatment that sterilizes fleas and eggs.
-Vacuum daily to remove all traces of both fleas and eggs.
-This is a hypersensitivity of both immediate and delayed type.
-Both will persist a while after the fleas are gone.
-Your veterinarian may be able to prescribe something for the itching which should stop the scratching also.
+Kill the fleas using one of the many safe topical or prescription ingestible flea pills.
+Treat your house with a hormonal treatment that sterilizes both fleas and eggs.
+Vacuum daily to remove all traces of both fleas and their eggs.
+Your veterinarian may be able to prescribe medicines to stop excessive scratching.

 Irritant Contact and Allergic Contact Dermatitis

-Irritant contact Dermatitis and allergic contact dermatitis are two different conditions.
-We discuss them together because they produce similar reactions.
-Both caused by contact with a chemical.
-Any cat can contact an irritating chemical and develop a skin reaction.
-In some cases, only cats allergic will show an allergic skin response.
-A cat with allergies to certain chemicals will break out with contact dermatitis once exposed at least twice.
-Both irritant and allergic contact dermatitis affect parts of the body where hair is thin or absent.
-That is, the feet, chin, nose, abdomen, and groin.
-Also, these areas are the most likely to contact chemicals.
-Either type of contact dermatitis produces red, itchy bumps along with inflammation of the skin.
-Excessive scratching causes skin injury and infected sores.
-The rash of an allergic contact dermatitis may spread beyond the area of contact.
+Two different conditions are Irritant contact dermatitis and allergic contact dermatitis.
+They produce very similar reactions, and both originate after contact with a chemical.
+Any cat can come into contact with an irritating chemical and have a skin reaction.
+In some cases, only cats that are allergic will show an irritating skin response.
+Cats with allergies to certain chemicals will develop after exposure at least twice.
+Areas, where the hair is thin or absent, are the likely areas to break out.
+These areas are the feet, chin, nose, abdomen, and groin.
+Both types of contact dermatitis produce red, itchy bumps along with skin inflammation.
+Skin injury is likely due to excessive scratching.
+Allergic contact dermatitis may spread more.

 Chemicals producing irritant dermatitis are: